 “My pleasure, Mrs. Whitfield.
 Albert Hanes.”
-They shook hands, and Erin noticed that his grip was rough, probably the result of a life spent doing physical labor or a trade that required working with one’s hands.
+They shook hands, and Erin noticed that his grip was rough, probably the result of a life spent doing physical labor that required working with one’s hands.

 Erin was interested in learning about this man, but she didn’t want it to seem like an interrogation, so she was cautious.
 “Since you walk by every day, you must live in this neighborhood.”